Global Macro Update

 Market Breadth Update

-Trading Above 200 MA: The Percentage of Stocks Trading Above 200 MA, tracked by the S&P data, also showed that bulls remain firmly in control of the market trend.
-We have no significant or major divergences that usually signal a major market top just yet.
+Trading Above 200 MA: The Percentage of Stocks Trading Above 200 MA, tracked by the S&P data, also shows that bulls remain in control of the market trend.
+In this indicator, we have no significant or major bearish divergences, that usually signal a major market top.
+More than 86% of the S&P 500 components are above their respective 200 day moving average.